pinax/pinax/docs/quick_start.md

 django-admin startproject --template=https://github.com/pinax/pinax-starter-projects/zipball/account mysite
 ```

+### Modern Deployment

-If you are using pinax-templates, install the npm dependencies, install the requirements, initialize your database, load the default sites fixtures, and run the dev server:
+If you are using pinax-templates, you will use an npm command to run a script in the package.json file.
+This script will automatically run the local server and prepare the static files.
+Install the npm dependencies, install the requirements, initialize your database, load the default sites fixtures, and run the dev server:

 ```shell
 cd mysite